-Georgia Power, AT&T, Comcast, TW Telecom, and the City of Atlanta Public Works Department are currently working to address any and all route issues pertaining to the temporary removal of power lines, cable, street signs or anything else obstructing the move.
+Georgia Power, AT&T, Comcast, and TW Telecom are currently working to address route issues pertaining to the temporary removal of utility lines obstructing the move and are working to minimize the interruption of services along the route.
 The Georgia Department of Transportation is cooperating with the Society, as well as the house movers, in managing the route for the move.
 The house was previously moved a few hundred feet east and south by a developer to make way for the 2500 Peachtree Road Condominium building behind it.